-After AAV virus titer detection, the infection activity needs to be evaluated before animal experiments by infecting cell such as 293T, CHO to test the gene expression.
-MOI for AAV mediated gene transduction in cell will be controlled ranging from 10^4 to 10^5.
+After AAV virus titer detection, the infection activity needs to be evaluated before animal experiments by infecting cells such as 293T, CHO to test the gene expression.
+MOI for AAV mediated gene transduction in cells will be controlled ranging from 10^4 to 10^5.

 Adeno-associated virus (AAV vector) - Guidelines